-The statute of limitations is a rule that sets a time limit within which a creditor may sue you for payment of a debt.
+The "statute of limitations" is a rule that sets a time limit within which a creditor may sue you for payment of a debt.
 The length of time that a creditor has to sue you on an unpaid debt varies from state to state.
-In some states, it's four years.
-In other states, it might be longer.
-The time limit may also depend on whether your agreement with the creditor is in writing or not, and whether the debt is a special type, like a revolving or open-ended account.
-To find out your state's statute of limitations for various types of debts, see Chart: Statutes of Limitations in All 50 States.
+The time limit might also depend on whether your agreement with the creditor is in writing, and whether the debt is a special type, like a revolving or open-ended account.

-If the time limit to sue on the old debt expired under your state's statute of limitations, that does not mean that a creditor or bill collector must stop contacting you about it.
-They can ask you to pay the debt.
-They just can't sue you (or threaten to sue you) for it.
+So, if the time limit to sue on the old debt expired under your state's statute of limitations, that generally doesn't mean that a creditor or bill collector must stop contacting you about it.
+Except for those few states where an expired statute of limitations eliminates the debt, a debt collector can still ask you to pay the debt.
+The collector just can't legally sue you, or threaten to sue you, for it.

-If you are contacted about an old, time-barred debt, you should take a look at your credit report.
-Often, bill collectors or creditors report negative information about the debt as if it's recent information.
-This might be a violation of the Fair Credit Reporting Act. to learn more about this often-illegal practice, see Debt Buyers & Your Credit Report.
+If you're contacted about an old, time-barred debt, you should take a look at your credit report.
+Often, bill collectors or creditors report negative information about the debt as if it's recent information, which might be a violation of the Fair Credit Reporting Act.

 Consult with a legal aid lawyer, another lawyer in your state, or your state attorney general's office to learn the applicable statute of limitations in your state and in your particular circumstances.